 Avebury Parish Council

-An ordinary meeting of Avebury Parish Council will be held at 7:30pm on Tuesday 5 September 2017 at the Social Centre, Avebury SN8 1RF.
+An extraordinary meeting of Avebury Parish Council will be held at 7:30pm on Thursday 4 January 2018 at the Social Centre, Avebury SN8 1RF.

 All members of the public and press are welcome to attend.

 - Minutes of meeting together with confidential notes of item 22 held on 4 December 2017